chicisimo/propane-theme/README.md

 $ script/bootstrap juanxo
 ```

-Then, share you're theme :metal:
+Then, share your theme :metal:

 Enjoy hacking!